rofrol/awesome-wgpu/README.md

 ### CG

 >CG has been discontinued, and is no longer supported or actively worked on by Nvidia.
 Nvidia recommends that all users switch to a combination of GLSL and HLSL, or a newer library such as nvFX (on github).
 This is because it was too difficult to maintain feature-compatibility between GLSL and HLSL. https://gamedev.stackexchange.com/questions/4234/what-are-the-pros-and-cons-of-hlsl-vs-glsl-vs-cg/4333#4333

+## OpenGL

+- OpenGL is never going to magically become an API that works everywhere portably https://www.reddit.com/r/rust/comments/eh7wkx/the_state_of_ggez_2020/fcj2hyq/

 ## License